-Save your tax documents at least until the time limit for an audit runs out—and hold on to some records even longer.
+Keep your tax documents at least until the time limit for an audit runs out—and even longer for some records.

 Now that tax season is over, you can forget about taxes for a while!
 (Unless, of course, you got a filing extension.)
 But what should you do with all the forms, receipts, canceled checks and other records scattered across your desk?
-Do you need to keep them, or can you shred them?
-The IRS generally has three years after the due date of your return (or the date you file it, if later) to initiate an audit of your return, so you should keep all of your tax records at least until that time has passed.
+Do you need to keep them, or can you throw them away (or, should I say, shred them)?
+The IRS generally has three years after the due date of your return (or the date you file it, if later) to kick off an audit of your return, so you should hold on to all your tax records at least until that time has passed.
 But you should keep some records even longer, and it's also a good idea to hold onto copies of the return itself indefinitely.

-Also keep in mind that you might want to keep certain documents around for non-tax purposes.
-For example, it might be wise to save W-2 forms until you start receiving Social Security benefits so you can verify your income if there's a problem.
+Also think about keeping certain documents for non-tax purposes.
+For instance, it might be wise to save W-2 forms until you start receiving Social Security benefits so you can verify your income if there's a problem.

 Keep pay stubs at least until you check them against your W-2s.
 If all the totals match, you can then shred the pay stubs.
-Take a similar approach with monthly brokerage statements—you can generally shred them if they match up with your year-end statements and 1099s.
+Take a similar approach with monthly brokerage statements—you can generally dispose of them if they match up with your year-end statements and 1099s.

 Generally speaking, you should hold onto documents that support any income, deductions and credits claimed on your tax return for at least three years after the tax-filing deadline.
 Among other things, this applies to: